Frequently Asked Questions

 The number of days worth of video any security camera system can store depends on several factors.
 The key factors in this question are how much storage space do you have, how many cameras are recording and for how long, and at what resolution and at what frame rate are they recording at?
 Obviously the more storage space your DVR or NVR has available the more video you will be able to retain.
 Standard systems now have anywhere from 4TB to 28TB of storage as standard.
 A common 1 Megapixel IP camera using H.264 compression, recording at 1208x1024 resolution and 15 frames per second will use approx 1.5GB Per Hour.
 In that scenario a 10 camera system recording 24 hours a day you could expect to use approximately 10 days of video on a 4TB system, or 20 days of video on an 8TB system, or 30 days on a 12TB system. etc. Be sure to tell your consultant how much video you would like to retain when discussing your system requirements.

 When discussing professional-grade security cameras from manufacturers like Univew, GeoVsion, etc, you will learn that any camera is turned into a wireless camera by adding an external wireless transmitter.
-This is the most common approach for non-consumer-grade wireless security cameras as it leaves you free to choose booth the best camera and an external wireless transmitter/receiver kit that's most appropriate for the distances involved.
+This is the most common approach for non-consumer-grade wireless security cameras as it leaves you free to choose both the best camera and an external wireless transmitter/receiver kit that's most appropriate for the distances involved.
 Given that approach to implementing a wireless security camera, there is no reason to believe that the lifespan of the camera will be any different if it were wireless or not.
 Pro Tip - Always ask about the manufacturer's warranty for all products involved, including the camera and the external wireless components.

 A security camera whose resolution is 720p (1280×720) could, in certain situations, be "good enough" for a large workspace given that the image it provides meets it's intended need.
 For example, in a scrap yard using security cameras to watch various collections of scrap metal, a 720p camera would be more than capable of telling you if a certain pile of scraps were full, or empty, even at 100 feet away.
 However, it would be inadequate if the need were to capture the company name or logo on the side of a truck at that same distance.
 Pro Tip - 720p security cameras are all but obsolete with most entry-level cameras today starting at 1920 x 1080.
 Don't be fooled, there would be no reason to buy such old technology.

 When video from a security camera is stored on the hard drive of a Network Video Recorder (NVR) it is always compressed.
 The effectiveness of that compression determines the amount of video the hard drive can store before it becomes full and the older video then is overwritten.
-This relationship determines the "retention period", usually expressed in days of video, of an NVR system.
+This relationship determines the "retention period," usually expressed in days of video, of an NVR system.
 The current and most effective compression algorithm is H.265.
-The most compact way to store your footage be sure to use both security cameras and an NVR that support H.265 compression.
+The most compact way to store your footage is to use both security cameras and an NVR that support H.265 compression.

 Similar to the question about mixing different camera brands, your ability to use different camera brands to record video on a single device, such as a network video recorder, will primarily depend on making sure all the components in your security camera system are ONVIF (Open Network Video Interface Forum) compatible.
 Given that all the cameras and the storage device are ONVIF compatible then it's a good bet that the various camera brands will be able to have their video recorded.
 However, keep in mind that mixing camera brands may lead to various features of each being unsupported by other components in the system.
 Pro Tip - When compatibility is in question, test all features of a new camera model with a local connection to the network video recorder before running cable or mounting the camera.